angelapopa/UIBK-703602-Compiler-Construction/assignment_3.md

 Matching output indicates success.

 Either use a temporary directory (`mktemp`) or the build directory to store the integration test executables.

+## Task 5

+- Implement the generation of control-flow graphs (CFGs) based on your TAC --- one graph per function.
+- Provide a mechanism to print a CFG in the DOT format.

+## Task 6 (Low priority)

+*While this is not a bonus task, start with this one only after everything else works.*

+- Implement *global redundancy elimination* as work-list algorithm.
+- Add a switch `-O` (no argument) to your `mCc` executable, which enables optimisation.
+- Show the result using the example from the lecture:
+    - Present the mC input program.
+    - Show the corresponding CFG.
+    - Show the relevant TAC before optimisation.
+    - Show the relevant TAC after optimisation.
+    - (optional) Show a table of the calucation, similar to the one from the lecture.
+    - Measure the impact of this optimisation.
+        - For a single run, the improvement will be quite hard to notice.
+          Consider putting the lecture example in a loop with a fixed number of iterations.
+        - Present the measurement results.
+        - Tell which hardware was used for the measuring process.
+- Do the same for another example, containing a loop -- so that there is a backward edge in the CFG processed by the optimisation logic.

+Put all this into `doc/optimisation.md`, images go into `doc/images`.

 ## Submission